We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-But keep in mind that individual results can vary based on many factors, including your diet, health status, and activity level.
+Still, keep in mind that individual results can vary based on many factors, including your diet, health status, and activity level.

 Does insurance cover prescription weight loss medications?

 If considered medically necessary, insurance companies may cover certain prescription weight loss medications.
-Some manufacturers also offer savings cards, which can help lower the cost of your co-pay.
+Some manufacturers also offer savings cards, which can help lower the cost of your copay.

 A doctor or other trusted healthcare professional can help you determine which is right for you and how to incorporate it into a healthy weight management plan.